+The undersigned:

+(name legal person)

+as university board of

+(name university/universities of applied sciences)

+having it registered offices in (place of domicile)

+in this matter lawfully represented by

+hereinafter to be referred to as 'the Employer'

+and

-The undersigned: (name legal person) as university board of (name university/universities of applied sciences) having it registered offices in (place of domicile) in this matter lawfully represented by(first name and last name)(position) hereinafter to be referred to as 'the Employer' and hereinafter to be referred to as 'the Employee' have agreed as follows: The Employee is employed as from (date of employment or date of most recent change in position) as (a)(one job title).
-The employment contract is entered into for - an indefinite period of time as referred to in article D-2 of the 2017-2018 Collective Agreement for universities of applied sciences, subject to a probationary period of two months - a definite period of time with the prospect of an employment contract for an indefinite period of time as referred to in article D-3 of the 2017-2018 Collective Agreement for universities of applied sciences, which ends on (date) - a definite period of time as referred to in article D-4 of the 2017-2018Collective Agreement for universities of applied sciences, subject to a probationary period of one month in the case of an employment contract having a term of more than six months and less than two years and two months in the case of an employment contract having a term of more than two years - a definite period of time in the position of lector/associate lector in salary scale 14, 15 or 16 ( please delete if not applicable)
+hereinafter to be referred to as 'the Employee'

+have agreed as follows:

+The Employee is employed as from (date of employment or date of most recent change in position) as (a)(one job title).

+The employment contract is entered into for

+- an indefinite period of time as referred to in article D-2 of the 2020 Collective Agreement for universities of applied sciences, subject to a probationary period of two months - a definite period of time with the prospect of an employment contract for an indefinite period of time as referred to in article D-3 of the 2020 Collective Agreement for universities of applied sciences

+The probation period amounts to one month for an employment contract for a definite period of time of more than six months but less than two years.
+The probation period amounts to two months for an employment contract for a definite period of time of two years or more.

+- a definite period of time as referred to in article D-4 of the 2020 Collective Agreement for universities of applied sciences and ends by operation of law on ... (date).

+The probationary period amounts to one month for an employment contract for a definite period of time of more than six months but less than two years.
+The probation period amounts to two months for an employment contract for a definite period of time of two years or more.

+- a definite period of time as referred to in article D-4 paragraph 3 of the 2020 Collective Agreement for universities of applied sciences and ends by operation of law when the funding of the research ends, i.e. on ... (date)

+The probationary period amounts to one month for an employment contract for a definite period of time of more than six months but less than two years.
+The probation period amounts to two months for an employment contract for a definite period of time of two years or more.

+- a definite period of time as referred to in article D-4 paragraph 4 of the 2020 Collective Agreement for universities of applied sciences and ends by operation of law on the end date of the specific project, i.e. on ... (date)

+The probationary period amounts to one month for an employment contract for a definite period of time of more than six months but less than two years.
+The probation period amounts to two months for an employment contract for a definite period of time of two years or more.

+- a definite period of time in the position of lector/associate lector in salary scale 14, 15 or 16 as referred to in article D-4 paragraph 2 and ends by operation of law on ... (date)

+( please delete if not applicable)

-In so far as required, the parties will observe a notice period on the basis of article Q-2, paragraph 3 of the 2017-2018Collective Agreement for universities of applied sciences.
+In so far as required, the parties will observe a notice period on the basis of article Q-2, paragraph 3 of the 2020 Collective Agreement for universities of applied sciences.